FLUX-SE/all_docs/en_US/spat_revolution_doc/Spatialisation_Technology_Panning_Algorithms.md

 ## Vector Base Amplitude panning (VBAP)

-!> VBAP is only available in the Ultimate version of _SPAT Revolution_.

 Vector Base Amplitude Panning has become one of the more standardised methods for multichannel spatialisation.
 It can reproduce on a 2D or 3D configuration.
-Its sound is characterised by clearly localisable virtual sound sources.
+Its sound is characterised by clearly localizable virtual sound sources.
 Multiple moving or stationary sounds can be positioned in any direction over the speaker array using this method.
 In theory, VBAP can be used on an unlimited number of loudspeakers and can even be reliable on relatively asymmetric setups.

 **How does it work?**